Skip to main content

 Bircher Müesli

-A Swiss breakfast dish of rolled oats, fruit, nuts, and milk or yogurt developed as a health food by Swiss physician Maximilian Bircher-Benner.
-Often topped with fresh berries and grated apple.
+A breakfast bowl of rolled oats, fruit, nuts and milk or yogurt, created as a health food by the Swiss physician Maximilian Bircher-Benner.
+It is usually finished with grated apple and fresh berries.

 Berner Platte